 Looking for the most efficient and entertaining way to visit many of the things to do in St. Augustine with kids?
 Look no further because Old Town Trolley Tours offers parents a relaxing way to tour all the best St. Augustine attractions for kids.
 Parents don’t have to worry about searching for directions to Ripley’s Believe it or Not, driving to the Authentic Old Jail, or finding parking while traveling from all of St. Augustine’s best attractions.
+If you’ve come with the family, you’re all in for an amazing vacation experience.

 In St. Augustine, you’ll find the original Ripley’s where you can see mystical treasures, international oddities and exotic art forms.
 The attraction opened shortly after Robert Ripley’s death in 1950 and remains a popular point of interest for visitors and locals alike.
 Located in a beautifully restored 1887 historic landmark, a trip to Ripley’s is fun and exciting for the whole family.
 More on Ripley’s Believe It or Not.